Cardiovascular Technology Certificate: Program Overview

-Cardiovascular technology certificate programs are designed to prepare students for entry-level positions where they perform non-invasive or invasive cardiovascular testing.
+Cardiovascular technology certificate programs can prepare students for entry-level positions performing non-invasive or invasive cardiovascular testing.
 Many programs include certification exam preparation.
 Cardiovascular technology certificate programs generally take about a year to complete.
-Applicants usually only need a high school diploma or its equivalent.
+Applicants usually need a high school diploma or its equivalent.

 Physiology, lab assisting, and EKG test analysis are areas that could be covered in a cardiovascular technology certificate program.
 They also learn to assist physicians in diagnostic cardiographic procedures.
 Students in these programs can also learn how to diagnose, evaluate, and treat patients with cardiac diseases.
 They usually study the anatomy of the heart as well as medical terminology and the use of medical equipment.